whalehub/ginstall.sh/README.md

 ## Supported Applications

-You can view a markdown-formatted version of the list (one with easily-clickable repository links) by opening the spoiler below.
+You can view a markdown-formatted version of the list with easily-clickable repository links by opening the spoiler below.

 <details>
   <summary>Spoiler</summary>